chanagershom/posts/Container-support.md

 ## Docker Swarm Blueprint

 The [Docker Swarm blueprint](https://github.com/cloudify-examples/docker-swarm-blueprint) creates and manages a Docker Swarm cluster on Openstack.
+There are 3 blueprints, with slightly different use cases:

+* swarm-local-blueprint.yaml : a cfy local blueprint that orchestrates setup and teardown of the cluster without a manager
+* swarm-openstack-blueprint.yaml : an Openstack blueprint that orchestrates setup and teardown of the cluster with a manager
+* swarm-scale-blueprint.yaml : an Openstack blueprint that orchestrates setup, teardown, autohealing, and autoscaling of the cluster

+### Prerequisites

+These blueprints have only been tested against an Ubuntu 14.04 image with 2GB of RAM.
+The image used must be pre-installed with Docker 1.12.
+Any image used should have passwordless ssh, and passwordless sudo with requiretty false or commented out in sudoers.
+Also required is an Openstack cloud environment.
+The blueprints were tested on Openstack Kilo.

 ## Docker Swarm Plugin

 The [Docker Swarm Plugin](https://github.com/cloudify-examples/cloudify-swarm-plugin) provides support for deploying services onto [Docker Swarm](https://docs.docker.com/engine/swarm/swarm-tutorial/) clusters, as well as support for [Docker Compose](https://docs.docker.com/compose/overview/).

 ## Kubernetes Blueprint

 ## Kubernetes Plugin